MikePacey/Lancaster-HEC/docs/jobarrays.rst

 This splits the workload into a number of *tasks*, with each task being a separate job and having its own unique *task id number*.
-This task id number can then be used withib the job script to perform slightly different actions each time, e.g. reading from a different input file (as in the above example), or passing a different set of parameters to your program for each task.
+This task id number can then be used within the job script to perform slightly different actions each time, e.g. reading from a different input file (as in the above example), or passing a different set of parameters to your program for each task.